 - See also: prolog, smalltalk, objective-c, swi-prolog, mercury, oz, visual-prolog

-- I have 50 facts about Logtalk. what would you like to know? email me and let me know how I can help.
+- Have a question about Logtalk not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: